MicrosoftDocs/cpp-docs/docs/mfc/reference/styles-used-by-mfc.md

 ## Message-box styles

 Message-box styles apply to [AfxMessageBox](../../mfc/reference/cstring-formatting-and-message-box-display.md#afxmessagebox) items.
 Specify a combination of styles in the `nType` parameter of `AfxMessageBox`.
+For more information about message box styles in Windows, see [MessageBox Function (Windows)](https://msdn.microsoft.com/library/windows/desktop/ms645505).

 The following message-box styles are available.